 Fires in Yorke Peninsula in late November will delay harvest and reduce production in the region.
 However, the affected region is a small proportion of total planted area in South Australia and the fires will not reduce state level production significantly.

-According to the latest three-month rainfall outlook (June to August), issued by the Bureau of Meteorology on 31 May 2018, below average winter rainfall is likely in cropping regions in South Australia.
-ABARES has assumed winter rainfall will be timely, even if below average.
+According to the latest three-month seasonal outlook (December to February), issued by the Bureau of Meteorology on 21 November 2019, December rainfall is likely to be below average in South Australia.